menu

 Fisher is a very small village located in the state of Illinois.
 With a population of 2,026 people and just one neighborhood, Fisher is the 571st largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Fisher is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Fisher isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fisher are a mix of both white- and blue-collar jobs.
 Overall, Fisher is a village of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Fisher who work in management occupations (15.33%), healthcare (12.55%), and office and administrative support (5.97%).

 Also of interest is that Fisher has more people living here who work in computers and math than 95% of the places in the US.

-Fisher is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Fisher is a great place for families with children to consider.
+First of all, many other families with children live here, making Fisher a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Fisher has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Fisher’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Fisher is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Fisher doesn't have a public transportation system that people use for their commute.

 In terms of college education, Fisher is nearly on par with the US average for all cities of 21.84%: 20.47% of adults 25 and older in Fisher have a bachelor's degree or advanced degree.